justwickedcode/tmdb-api-wrapper/README.md

 ```

 ### Caution
-- Avoid relying on this client, this is intended for self use and may not be stable.
+- Avoid relying on this client, as it is intended for self use.